Denis Margalik

-Denis Margalik (born June 3, 1997) is an Argentine former figure skater.
+Denis Margalik (born June 3, 1997) is an Argentine-Canadian former figure skater.
 He became the first skater representing Argentina to win a medal on the ISU Junior Grand Prix series, obtaining bronze at JGP Bratislava in 2015.
 He is the first male skater to compete for Argentina in an ISU Championship, appearing at Four Continents in 2015 and at the World Championships in 2016.

 Personal life

 Denis Margalik was born on June 3, 1997, in Buenos Aires, Argentina.
 His parents, born in Ukraine, relocated the family to New York, United States, in late December 1999, and soon after, to Canada.
 Margalik, the second of three boys, grew up in Mississauga before moving to Richmond Hill, Ontario.
 He attended Silverthorn Collegiate Institute, then graduated from Richmond Green Secondary School in June 2016.
-He attended Western University in London, Ontario.
-He was assistant coach and captain of the Varsity Figure Skating Team, and a member of the Kappa Sigma Fraternity.
+He attended Western University in London, Ontario, where he obtained his Bachelors of Medical Sciences (BMSc).
+He was assistant coach and captain of the Varsity Figure Skating Team, and a member of Kappa Sigma fraternity.
 After graduating from Western University he completed a MASc at University of Toronto in the field of biomedical engineering.
 Currently, he studies Medicine at University of Toronto.